-(2)(3) General Scope.
+(2)(3) GeneralScope.

-- (a) -This Executive Level Relocation Program Policy ("Executive Level Relocation Assistance Policy") provides an outline and explanation of the benefits and services that may be available to facilitate relocation.
-The specific components of relocation offered to each individual employee may.must be negotiated on a case by case basis, as directed by the respective Departmentivision head, negotiated by the Director, Human Resources Talent, Culture & Capability, and authorized by the Authority President/CEO, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor. - (b) This Ppolicy is considered a part of the Authorityageney's overall market competitive compensation and benefit programs and is intended to enhance the Authority's ability to recruit and retain the talent needed to support its \underline{m} Mission, \underline{v} Vision, \underline{v} Values, \underline{g} Goals, and \underline{o} Objectives. - (e) The intent of this relocation assistance pPolicy is to, as reasonably as is practicable, ease the employee's transition into their new position by potentially assisting with moving expense(s) that will be determined, authorized and approved on a case by case basis. - (e)(c) Reimbursement for any relocation expense that does not fall within this Ppolicy shall require the Authority President/CEO's approval; or Board approval in the case of a new employee in the following positions: President/CEO, General Counsel or Chief Auditor. in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor, which must be obtained before the expense is incurred. - (f) This Ppolicy covers Ttravel Aauthorization, reimbursement of Ttravel Eexpenses incurred by the new employee and their eligible dependents Immediate Family, living expenses enroute, sshipment and Temporary Storage of Hhousehold Ggoods and personal effects, home sale, marketing, or lease expense assistance, temporary living allowance, and Sspousal Aassistance. - (h) Upon direction from the Authority President/CEO, or designee, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor, all relocation expenses will be negotiated, on a case by case basis, by the Director, Human Resources Talent, Culture & Capability, or designee. - (j)(d) Final approval for any the expense will reside with the Authority President/CEO, or designee, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor.
-Consideration for each expense will be based on the position being recruited for, the scope of expense(s) being requested, and reasonable economic parameters.
+(a) -This Executive Level Relocation Program Policy ("Executive Level Relocation Assistance Policy") provides an outline and explanation of the benefits and services that may be available to facilitate relocation.
+The specific components of relocation offered to each individual employee may must be negotiated on a case by case basis, as directed by the respective Departmentivision head, negotiated by the Director, Human Resources Talent, Culture & Capability, and authorized by the Authority President/CEO, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor.

+(b) This Ppolicy is considered a part of the Authorityagency's overall market competitive compensation and benefit programs and is intended to enhance the Authority's ability to recruit and retain the talent needed to support its mHission, vHision, vHalues, gGoals, and o Θ bjectives.

+(c) The intent of this relocation assistance Policy is to, as reasonably as is practicable, ease the employee's transition into their new position by potentially assisting with moving expense(s) that will be determined, authorized and approved on a case by case basis.

+(e)(c) Reimbursement for any relocation expense that does not fall within this Ppolicy shall require the Authority President/CEO's approval, or Board approval in the case of a new employee in the following positions: President/CEO, General Counsel or Chief Auditor.in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor, which must be obtained before the expense is incurred.

+(f) This Ppolicy covers Ttravel Aauthorization, reimbursement of Ttravel Eexpenses incurred by the new employee and their eligible dependentsImmediate Family, living expenses enroute, schipment and Temporary Storage of Hhousehold Ggoods and personal effects, home sale, marketing, or lease expense assistance, temporary living allowance, and Spousal Aassistance.

+(h) Upon direction from the Authority President/CEO, or designee, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor, all relocation expenses will be negotiated, on a case by case basis, by the Director, Human ResourcesTalent, Culture & Capability, or designee.

+(j)(d) Final approval for any the expense will reside with the Authority President/CEO, or designee, or Board in the case of a new employee in the following positions: President/CEO, General Counsel, or Chief Auditor.
+Consideration for each expense will be based on the position being recruited for, the scope of expense(s) being requested, and reasonable economic parameters. (k)(e) In the event relocation assistance has been approved and authorized for positions other than those reporting to the Board, the Board will be notified of the final cost to the Authority of such relocation services.